 On this course you will:

-Entry requirement: You should have experience with machine knitting and have made at least one garment (to any standard) before.
+Entry requirements: You should have experience with machine knitting and used a commercial punch card before.

 Where you'll learn: You will be based in the Bonington building at the City Campus, our dedicated art and design hub.